pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 _Meta: I need to get input from our team and consultants for this section._

+Have a discussion with your group about using Loomio.
-What kind of decisions do you want to make on Loomio?
-Do you want to try it out for a specific purpose or length of time?
-Does everyone in the group need to use it?
+- What kind of decisions do you want to make on Loomio?
+- Do you want to try it out for a specific purpose or length of time?
+- Does everyone in the group need to use it?

 It's realistic to expect that some people have apprehensions about adopting a new piece of software for online decision making.
 We recommend you spend time talking to people in your group to work through ant concerns before you start.

-Identify what the group wants to achieve together.
-Write this down.

-Discuss a trial?
-Ensure you have commitment so you can follow up when people don't participate.

-Talk to the members of your group about your interest in trying Loomio to see if it suits your needs.
-Discuss what Loomio is, and how you might use it in your group.

-* It can save time on meetings - some things are easier to sort out online.
-* Everyone can have input on decisions and Loomio helps to ensure that decision making is clear.
-* The software does not decide anything for you.
-It just helps to draw discussion to conclusion.

 Seek permission to facilitate your group or start a discussion on facilitation and see what emerges.